Spring into Action and Deep Clean Your Salon

 The same categorized system should be applied to your storage closet.
 Decide what stays and what goes, and then wipe down every item you intend to keep.
 If you don’t currently have an inventory system in place to keep track of your products, now would be the opportune time to establish one.

-STX Beacon makes inventory management incredibly easy, allowing users to update inventory information (like SKU, product name, quantity, cost, price) all on one screen for multiple items in the same product line or inventory group.
-Plus Beacon helps owners keep a handle on their inventory investments by generating several useful reports, including Product Sales by Rank, Inventory Usage and Adjustments, Product Sales Chart, and more.
+STX Cloud makes inventory management incredibly easy, allowing users to update inventory information (like SKU, product name, quantity, cost, price) all on one screen for multiple items in the same product line or inventory group.
+Plus STX Cloud helps owners keep a handle on their inventory investments by generating several useful reports, including Product Sales by Rank, Inventory Usage and Adjustments, Product Sales Chart, and more.

 Now that you’ve cleared off all surfaces, it’s time to get down to business.
 Dust and disinfect every surface, from shelves and countertops to furniture and walls, making sure to get into every neglected corner and crack of hard-to-reach areas.
 Wipe down the inside of drawers and sinks and thoroughly clean each station.